Zest-studi-o/bookzone-v2/README.md

 #### Social Media
 ##### Facebook
-Bookzone has a company page on facebook.
-The content of posts is to address new books added to the site and to encourage the user to visit the store using call to action to visit the site.
+Bookzone has a company page on Facebook.
+The content of posts is to address new books added to the site and to encourage the user to visit the store using calls to action to visit the site.

 - Facebook Page
 ![Facebook Page](docs/readme/digital-marketing/facebook-page.jpg)